Yap Weng Wah: Trial, conviction and psychiatric reports

 On 16 January 2015, two years and four months after his arrest, 31-year-old Yap Weng Wah was brought to trial in the High Court of Singapore, before High Court judge Woo Bih Li.
-In the beginning of the trial, Yap pleaded guilty to 12 counts of sexual penetration with a minor and agreed to have 64 other charges to be taken into consideration during sentencing.
+At the start of the trial, Yap pleaded guilty to 12 counts of sexual penetration with a minor and agreed to have 64 other charges be taken into consideration during sentencing.

-Bharat Saluja, a psychiatrist from the Institute of Mental Health (IMH), went to court and released a diagnosis report that Yap was suffering from hebephilia, a type of sexual preference for early adolescent children between 11 and 14 years of age.
+Bharat Saluja, a psychiatrist from the Institute of Mental Health (IMH), went to court and released a diagnosic report that Yap was suffering from hebephilia, a type of sexual preference for early adolescent children between 11 and 14 years of age.
 Saluja also testified in court that Yap's risk of reoffending was high.
 Tommy Tan, the defence's psychiatrist, agreed with Saluja's assessment that Yap had hebephilia and had a high propensity to reoffend.
 Dr. Tan also stated that Yap showed signs of major depressive disorder, and that, although he was not suicidal, long-term imprisonment would increase Yap's suicide risk.

-In his second report, Saluja also testified that while it was hard for him to confidently say that Yap had a paedophilic disorder or paedophilia, a sexual interest in young but mainly prepubescent children, Yap's hunting of pubescent boys for sexual gratification did demonstrate a deviant pattern of sexualized behaviours, a pattern similar to that of high risk sex offenders displaying paedophilic tendencies.
+In his second report, Saluja also testified that while it was hard for him to confidently say that Yap had a paedophilic disorder or paedophilia itself (sexual interest in prepubescent children), Yap's hunting of pubescent boys for sexual gratification did demonstrate a deviant pattern of sexualized behaviour similar to that of high risk sex offenders displaying paedophilic tendencies.